 In fact, a big part of recovering in the longer term, is re-learning to interact with others, and break the old patterns of isolation.

-Step 3 - What Budget Is Available For Treatment?
+Step 3 - Set A Budget

 By calling and comparing a few treatment providers against each other, this step should give you a sense of what rehab will cost.

-Local Mutual Aid Meetings
+Mutual Aid Support

 Most locations hold local Alcoholics Anonymous or Narcotics Anonymous meetings which can assist in the mutual aid and social elements of recovery.

 Step 4 - Get Impartial Consumer Reports

 Our heroes here are the industry watchdogs - The Care Commission, and The Care Inspectorate.